jokurino/hlstatsx-community-edition/README.md

 *  https://forums.alliedmods.net/forumdisplay.php?f=156
 ---
 ## This Fork
- - A new look for HlstatsX.
+ - A new look for HlstatsX, inspired by the selfhosted gameserver software called Pterodactyl.
  - A script that deploys HlstatsX:CE on a freshly installed Debian 12 system.

    Removed the following functions.